 Ashadha Gupt Navratri (Hindi: गुप्त नवरात्र) is an auspicious 9-day observance that is dedicated to worshipping nine different forms of Goddess Shakti or Durga.
 It is one of the important festivities observed by Hindus with utmost devotion and enthusiasm.
 Gupt navratri is also known as Shakambhari Navratri or Gayatri Navratri; and is celebrated with immense gaiety and reverence in all parts of India, especially the northern states.

-Ashadha Gupta Navratri 2018 was on July 13 Friday
+Ashadha Gupt Navratri 2019 was on July 03 Wednesday